Haft Tanan

-Haft Tanan (هفت تنان, also Romanized as Haft Tanān; also known as Haft Tan) is a village in Larijan-e Sofla Rural District, Larijan District, Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 159, in 45 families.
+Haft Tanan (هفت تنان) (Note: Also romanized as Haft Tanān; also known as Haft Tan) is a village in Larijan-e Sofla Rural District of Larijan District in Amol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 159 in 45 households.
+The following census in 2011 counted 182 people in 65 households.
+The 2016 census measured the population of the village as 203 people in 71 households.